 CMS Announces New Measures to Protect Nursing Home Residents from COVID-19

 As part of the broader Trump Administration announcement today, the Centers for Medicare & Medicaid Services (CMS) announced critical new measures designed to keep America’s nursing home residents safe from the 2019 Novel Coronavirus (COVID-19).
-The measures take the form of a memorandum and is based on the .
+The measures take the form of a memorandum and is based on the newest recommendations from the Centers for Disease Control and Prevention (CDC).
 It directs nursing homes to significantly restrict visitors and nonessential personnel, as well as restrict communal activities inside nursing homes.
 The new measures are CMS’s latest action to protect America’s seniors, who are at highest risk for complications from COVID-19.
 While visitor restrictions may be difficult for residents and families, it is an important temporary measure for their protection.

 “As we learn more about the Coronavirus from experts on the ground, we’ve learned that seniors with multiple conditions are at highest risk for infection and complications, so CMS is using every tool at our disposal to keep nursing homes free from infection,” said CMS Administrator Seema Verma.
 “Temporarily restricting visitors and nonessential workers will help reduce the risk of Coronavirus spread in nursing homes, keeping residents safe.
 The Trump Administration is working around the clock to ensure the continued safety of America’s health care system, particularly nursing homes.”

 The new measures CMS announced today, which supersede prior CMS guidance, constitute the agency’s most aggressive and decisive recommendations with respect to nursing home safety in the face of the spread of COVID-19.
 They include:

 - Restricting all visitors, effective immediately, with exceptions for compassionate care, such as end-of-life situations;